-CNMI 6 CMC §5137(a)(13) provides that no juvenile found to have committed a status offense "shall be remanded to detention in a detention facility unless an adjudication has been made that the juvenile is a habitual status offender.
-"The CNMI has one correctional facility operated by the CNMI Department of Corrections (DOC).
-This facility also houses the Juvenile Detention Unit (JDU) of the DOC and so it is a collocated facility.
-If a status offender or a nonoffender is placed at the JDU then the CM would record that as a violation of the DSO.
+CNMI 6 CMC §5137(a)(13) provides that no juvenile found to have committed a status offense "shall be remanded to detention in a detention facility unless an adjudication has been made that the juvenile is a habitual status offender."The CNMI has one adult correctional facility operated by the CNMI Department of Corrections (DOC), as well as one Juvenile Detention Facility, also operated by the CNMI DOC.
+This Juvenile Detention Facility is adjacent to, but an entirely separate building from the adult correctional facility.
+If a status offender or a non- offender is placed at the Juvenile Detention Facility then the CM would record that as a violation of the DSO.
+The Juvenile facility is relatively new as it was completed and unveiled in mid-2024.

 For unauthorized immigrants, CNMI does not place these individuals unless they've committed an offense that would be criminal if committed by an adult.

-Unauthorized immigrants or are alleged to be dependent, neglected or abused (non-offenders) are housed in a designated shelter that is operated by CNMI's Depart of Youth Services (DYS)

-Child Protective Services.
+Unauthorized immigrants or are alleged to be dependent, neglected or abused (non-offenders) are housed in a designated shelter that is operated by CNMI's Depart of Youth Services (DYS) Child Protective Services.
 The shelter is populated only with juveniles and supervised by authorized DYS staff.